huntdatacenter/docs/docs/coordination/faq.md

 #### How can we delete a lab?

-Labs are deleted on request of the Data space leaders and deletion requests are co-signed by Lab leaders.
-[Contact us](/contact) for such Lab Deletion Orders when you need to remove one of your labs.
-Keep in mind that all data and machines will be irrevocably destroyed in this process.
+Lab deletions are authorized by Data space leaders and documented in a [lab deletion order](/agreements/downloads/#lab-deletion-order) that is co-signed by the affected lab leader.
+All data and machines in the lab will be irrevocably destroyed in this process, and neither data nor machines can be recreated.

 ### Contract management